jpmorganchase/salt-ds/.changeset/big-cups-deliver.md

 "@salt-ds/lab": patch
 ---

-Increased the font-weight of SteppedTracker labels
+Increased the font-weight of Stepped Tracker labels